BethanyJep/llms-and-a-bit-more/event-coverage-agent/SETUP_COMPLETE.md

-# 🎉 Event Coverage Agent - Setup Complete!
+# ✅ YouTube Integration - FIXED AND WORKING! 🎉

 ## ✅ What Was Created